In a previous post, I explained why certain condoms can cause a UTI; this time let’s examine the connection between IUD & UTI.

 This study gives us a reason why the results might be inconsistent with other researchers who stated that no changes in vaginal microbiota were observed.
 “The isolation rates of the different bacterial species varied with the duration of the device in utero”.

-This means, the longer you wear an IUD, the higher chances that your vagina is being colonized by Actinobacteria, cause a BV, and BV as a risk factor for UTI.
+This means, the longer you wear an IUD, the higher the chances that your vagina is being colonized by Actinobacteria, cause a BV, and BV as a risk factor for UTI.

 #7 IUD & UTI: E.coli And Copper